|

 Univ. of Oklahoma, 1995.

-Canadian Fur Trade, Voyageurs, Hudsons Bay Company, and the North West Company See also the very extensive and complete
+Canadian Fur Trade, Voyageurs, Hudsons Bay Company, and the North West Company

 The Bourgeois Frontier: French Towns, French Traders, and American